November 11, 2019

 VMware vCenter Converter Standalone is a simple-to-use but powerful tool to convert physical and virtual machines to VMware infrastructure virtual machines (the ESXi format) and VMware Workstation virtual machines.
 Today’s blog post explained P2V and V2V conversion on examples of three conversion jobs.
 VMware vCenter Converter Standalone supports only hot migration for physical machines and cold migration for source virtual machines.
 Don’t forget to install VMware Tools on a destination VM after migration.

 Having VMs running on ESXi hosts provides you with advantages from the data protection side.
-You can perform VM backup on a host level with features such as incremental backup and use VMware vStorage API for Data Protection.
+You can perform ESXi VM backup on a host level with features such as incremental backup and use VMware vStorage API for Data Protection.
 NAKIVO Backup & Replication can protect your VMs in VMware vSphere in the best way possible.
-Download the full featured free trial and try the product in your environment.